org-zpr/zpr-rfcs/src/16-Identity/body.md

 values.
 For example, user names, device names, and service names are authenticatable identities, and they may have attribute values that are also identities.

-# Revision History

-1. Revision as of May 19, 2025

-    1. Eliminate any discussion of actors/agents.

-    2. Call the devices endpoints.

-    3. Allow entire system to be an endpoint.

-    4. Clarify use of multiple authentication services.

-2. Revision as of August 2025

-    1. Add headings Devices and Recursive Identity Attributes.